Key Differences Between Budder, Resin, and Sauce Concentrates

 You can add all cannabis concentrates to regular cannabis use in joints and pipes.
 Users can heat them in bongs and bubblers or produce vapor in dab rigs and vaporizers.
 In doing so, they avoid the risk of damage to the respiratory system associated with inhaling tobacco smoke.

 All cannabis concentrates score remarkably high in THC.
 That potency is essential to some users and dangerous for novice users.
-These cannabis extracts result from processes taking more or less time, skill, and investment.
+These cannabis extracts result from processes that take more or less time, skill, and investment.
 So, they remain the province of veteran cannabis experience and tolerance.